wstrother/ZSquirrel1/readme.md

 "ZSquirrel1" is the name of an open source 2D games API that I am writing in Python 3, currently on a Pygame (SDL) based back end.
 The "1" on the end is part of the name of the API, not a version number.
 This is intentional and has no purpose.
 I hereby publish it under GPL, non-commercial share alike, although stand-alone derivate products (i.e. games or software made using the API) are waived of the non-commercial reservation (Subject to my discretion, ask if you have questions).

-This is currently a pre-Alpha build, so some "features" this readme talks about may not be fully implemented at the time you are accessing this repo.
+This is currently a pre-Alpha build, so some features this readme talks about may not be fully implemented at the time you are accessing this repo.
 I will strive to keep my progress-levels and issues lists up to date as I continue development.

 ## What is ZSquirrel1?